Vespiary/ulubis/README.md

 ## Configuration

-Ulubis looks for the file `~/.ulubis.lisp` and loads it if it exists.
+Ulubis looks for the file ulubis/init.lisp in XDG config directories, or for `~/.ulubis.lisp` and loads the first one it finds.

 An example configuration is as follows: